 Plaque and tartar come from when sugary food and beverage residues are left to harden on your tooth surfaces.
 A thorough dental cleaning is usually what needs to occur in order to reduce your gum inflammation.
 It’s important to know that when plaque advanced into tartar, tartar cannot be removed by at-home brushing and flossing methods.
 Tartar must be removed by a trained dental professional like your trusted dentist in Westminster, MD, Dr. Bowersox.

-Below are some common questions we get regarding our bleeding gums treatment.
+Below are some common questions we get about bleeding gums in Westminster, MD:

 What is the risk of leaving bleeding gums untreated?